 If you wish to have a leave of absence midway through either semester, and you submit an application by April 10th (for the first semester) or October 10th (for the second semester), tuition will not be charged for the leave of absence.
 If the application is made after these dates, the full amount of tuition must be paid before the application is accepted.
-Check details of tuition fee payment during leaves of absence on the JAIST website (Education \rightarrow Academic Procedures \rightarrow Absence and Withdrawal).
+Check details of tuition fee payment during leaves of absence on the JAIST website (Education \rightarrow Academic Procedures \rightarrow Procedures for Absence, Withdrawal and Others).